cleanlab/cleanlab-studio/docs/source/concepts/index.rst

 CSV
 """
 CSV is a standard format for text/tabular data, and most tools that process tabular data can export it as a CSV.
-You should make sure your CSV file should be formatted as a standard CSV (e.g., use :code:`,` as the delimiter and :code:`"` as the quote character), which is usually the default.
+You should make sure your CSV file is formatted as a standard CSV (e.g., use :code:`,` as the delimiter and :code:`"` as the quote character), which is usually the default.

 The first row should contain headers naming all of the columns.
 Furthermore, Cleanlab Studio requires that tabular data is non-jagged: each row should contain the same number of columns.